zhscn/nongnu/README.md

 ![screencast of haskell-tng-import-symbol-at-point](screencasts/import-symbol-at-point.gif)

 All `hsinspect` commands are heavily cached and never invalidated to maximise availability.
-If the caches are out of date and no longer useful, run the command again prefixed with `C-u` to force a fresh invocaton of hsinpsect.
+If the caches are out of date and no longer useful, run the command again prefixed with `C-u` to force a fresh invocaton of hsinspect.

 ## Extras